Rishik-Y/rishik-y.github.io/GSOC/What_is_wayland_compositor.md

 Now Each compositor has its own way of doing things and simply uses wayland protocol to communicate with the client.

+To be precise, Wayland simply is a protocol that defines how a client should communicate with a compositor. \
+Wayland cannot work without a compositor unlike X11.

+Now thats out of the way,
+These compositors utilizes the wayland protocols.